ci-cd-kubernetes/kube/README.md

 This repository will provide basic yaml files to create resorces from beginner to advanced.

-## Creating basic yaml files for kubernetes resources.
+## Creating basic HTML files for kubernetes resources.

 manifests file like Pods, Replica-set, Deployments, Services etc.

-## Feel free to contribute
+## Feel free to contributeon this.

 Please provide your feedback & suggestion to improve this repo.

-Copyright @Amardeep
+Copyright @Amardeep gupta

 Thanks!